spec-validator/validator/packages/validator/README.md

 assert.deepStrictEqual(!!validNestedObj, true)
 ```

+Note, when it comes to array specification only the first element in the array
+is taken into consideration as a spec fo array items.

 ### Auxilary fields

 In addition to primitive and collection fields there are also ones that aim to